becauro/readpe/readme.md

 **Note 2**: I suggest you run these procedures as Elevated Privileges (by use 'sudo', root, Admin (for Windows) or whatever...)

-With that in place, you can Compile/Install/Clear/Uninstalls automatically by two ways: 1 - By use Makefile (like most projects) 2 - By use OneClickMake (Quick way).
+With that in place, you can Compile/Install/Clean/Uninstalls automatically by two ways: 1 - By use Makefile (like most projects) 2 - By use Makefile modified (Quick way); it's **default way** in this project.

 ## 1 - By use Makefile

-This procedures is going to compilation, Install, clear and uninstall software in a way it is in most project out there.
+This procedures is going to compilation, Install, clean and uninstall software.
-That means to follow the build process in known separate steps.
+The same apply to any library when it has a Makefile file as well.

 ### compilation